SCCWRP Research Plan

-- Case studies to evaluate California’s sediment quality objectives: To support implementation of new evaluation tools for sediment quality monitoring initiatives, SCCWRP is partnering with local agencies to use California’s new Sediment Quality Objectives program to implement toxics TMDLs (total maximum daily loads) for the Los Angeles/Long Beach Harbor and Marina del Rey Harbor, as well as develop sediment remediation plans for San Diego Bay contamination hotspots.
+- Case studies to evaluate California’s sediment quality objectives: To support implementation of new evaluation tools for sediment quality monitoring initiatives, SCCWRP is partnering with local agencies to use California’s Sediment Quality Objectives program for protection of benthic infauna to implement toxics TMDLs (total maximum daily loads) for the Los Angeles/Long Beach Harbor and Marina del Rey Harbor, as well as develop sediment remediation plans for San Diego Bay contamination hotspots.
 SCCWRP also is working to develop methodologies for determining sediment clean-up targets that improve upon the empirical sediment quality guidelines presently in use.
-Back to Table of Contents

-This year, SCCWRP is focused on investigating the quantitative linkage between cellular, or “bioscreening,” assay responses and observed effects on organisms from endocrine disrupting CECs (EDCs) exposure.
-SCCWRP also is developing non-targeted chemical methods for identifying bioaccumulative and bioactive CECs.
-Finally, SCCWRP is launching pilot testing with these new monitoring tools in selected watersheds across California to understand how they interact in a tiered framework.
-SCCWRP’s focus for 2015-16 will be on:
+This year, SCCWRP will investigate the quantitative linkage between cellular (or “bioscreening”) assay responses and effects to organisms for endocrine disrupting CECs (or “EDCs”), and develop and apply non-targeted chemical methods for identifying bioaccumulative and bioactive CECs.
+In addition, SCCWRP will continue pilot testing these new monitoring tools and how they interact in a tiered framework in selected watersheds across California.
+SCCWRP’s focus for 2016-17 will be on:

 Back to Table of Contents